rsfl/projects/README.md

 https://drive.google.com/open?id=167aQ5gTX04l4b1bngp7cIJIDnTJjbggU

 * - Chiron v1.2 with No ML (Username:elk   Password:password)
-Incorporates Elastic version 6.x and NMAP NSE Scripts looking for vulnerabilities Better identification of IoTs, Home AI.
+Incorporates Elastic version 6.x and NMAP NSE Scripts looking for vulnerabilities, better identification of IoTs, Home AI, CPEs, etc.
-Import the ova then start it up, wait a few minutes then browse to http://IP:5601 .
+Import the .ova then start it up, wait a few minutes then browse to http://IP:5601 .
 Cron Jobs are programmed within 4 hours.
 Nmap job once a day.
-To guide yourself into it browse to prebuilt dashboards
+To guide yourself into it browse to prebuilt dashboards.
+Make sure you have the vm network interface is in bridge mode.

 OVA --> https://drive.google.com/open?id=13r3MiRfFykyea3W38gWMUX0AtTwDh_l-